MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

 Vertical Lagrangian remapping should be supported (eventually) in both the RK4 and the split-explicit time stepping schemes currently implemented in MPAS-Ocean.
+The scheme will also have a straightforward interface so it can be easily added to new time stepping schemes.

 Requirement: not climate changing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^